HECBioSim/Longbow/Longbow/README.txt

 		corespernode      - The number of cores per node.

-		frequency         - The interval for ProxyApp to query the status of a job/s this is given in seconds and should not be set too small (not less than 60) otherwise the sysadmins may not like you.
+		frequency         - The interval for Longbow to query the status of a job/s this is given in seconds and should not be set too small (not less than 60) otherwise the sysadmins may not like you.